sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 **Option 2:** Work with someone who's already done the hard work.
 Someone who knows every cost, every process, every potential pitfall.

-Someone who can [show you exactly what you'll pay](https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator) before you fall in love with a property.
+Someone who can <a href="https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator" target="_blank">show you exactly what you'll pay</a> before you fall in love with a property.

 The choice is yours.